isomerpages/pmo-stratgroup/media-centre/speeches/_posts/2026-02-26-post-Speech by Deputy Prime Minister Gan Kim Yong Committee of Supply Debate 2026.md

 decades.
 A smaller working-age base will have to support a rapidly growing elderly population; familial support networks will weaken as family sizes shrink.
-Each family member in the younger generation will have to carry a heavier load.At the macro level, a declining population means less vitality in our city and our economy.
+Each family member in the younger generation will have to carry a heavier <a href="http://load.At" rel="noopener noreferrer nofollow" target="_blank">load.At</a> the macro level, a declining population means less vitality in our city and our economy.
 Our economic growth, and correspondingly, our income growth will slow.
 At the same time, our healthcare and social spending will have to increase to support our growing population of seniors.
 This tremendous strain will be felt at the national level, but also by individual households.
 And with fewer citizens, it will become increasingly difficult to meet our national security and national defence needs.</p>
 <p>This raises the deeper question of what Singapore will be 50 or 100 years
 from now – will we remain vibrant, liveable and relevant?</p>
 <p><strong><u>Supporting Singaporeans’ Marriage &amp; Parenthood Aspirations</u></strong>